sprat-kv/jobseeker-analytics/docs/use_cases/easy_interview_scheduling.md

-# USE CASE Product Spec
+# Easy Interview Scheduling Product Spec
 ### Template Credit to Alex Chiou, Taro Cofounder

 ## Timeline
 Whenever we have time!

-## POCs
-Developer: Lianna Novitz
-Author: YOUR NAME

 ## Context
 As a job seeker, I want to share my current schedule easily in order to avoid back-and-forth emails and interview timing conflicts between companies.